Recommended Course Schedule

-RESEARCH BASED PROJECT AND THESIS (4 credits)
+CAPSTONE PROJECT (4 credits)

-This elective course is offered to provide an opportunity to those who have innovative ideas and want to experiment in education.
+This course is offered to provide an opportunity to those who have innovative ideas and want to experiment in education.
 Depending on the gravity of the topic/effort required this elective could be worth even two courses subject to the approval of the academic management.
 Display of original idea and adoption of rigorous research methodology is expected for undertaking this elective.

-Internship (4 Credits)
+INTERNSHIP (4 Credits)

 An internship is a requirement to share their experience that will aid them in their long-term professional development.
 It is a form of experimental learning that integrates knowledge and theory learned in the classroom with the practical application and skills development in a professional setting.
 The student gains valuable work experience and gratify requirements for a qualification.

 DESIGN OF ASSESSMENT TOOLS AND RUBRICS FOR DIVERSITY (3 credits)